Cash4Gold: The Estate Buyer

 Cash4Gold launched a new division in 2009 called "The Estate Buyer" which caters to individual selling high-end jewelry from brand-name manufacturers.
 Unlike Cash4Gold, "The Estate Buyer" does not base its offers on the melt value of gold in an item, but upon reselling the items.

 Operations for The Estate Buyer were not continued after the 2012 bankruptcy.

 OroPorDinero.com

-Cash4Gold.com also offers a Spanish-language website called "OroPorDinero.com" which makes its services more accessible to Spanish speakers.
+Cash4Gold.com also had a Spanish-language website called "OroPorDinero.com."

 United Kingdom

 Founded in July 2009, Green Bullion Europe Ltd. launched their Cash4Gold services in the United Kingdom, operating from a small office in Sheffield.
 The volume of Refiners' Packs received in the first few weeks were very low, but then rapidly grew as the Company moved to a new administrative and processing location at Catcliffe, near Sheffield.
 The new Company was cash-positive within 12 weeks of starting to trade.
 This new location became the hub for both the UK operation, and the company's expansion into Europe.
 In 2012, the company was cited by the Advertising Standards Authority for misleading advertisements.

 Various UK media organizations have undertaken trials of Cash4Gold's UK service and found their valuation greatly below the independently assessed fair market value.
 For instance, in November 2009, the BBC's Newsbeat program had gold valued by an independent gold bullion dealer in Mayfair, London, at around 300 GBP.
 Three jewelers in Hatton Garden then offered similar amounts for the same collection; Cash4Gold's valuation cheque was for 63 GBP, raised to 100 GBP when the researcher called to get their gold back.